Who we are

 We collect personal data about you by 3 means:

-- Directly – when you register on our website; when you subscribe to our newsletter; when you buy tickets; when you contact us.
+- Directly – when you register on our website; when you subscribe to our newsletter; you buy tickets or you contact us.
 This is why we strongly recommend not to leave your accounts logged in, in order to prevent other people from accessing your account from your devices.

 - Automatically – when you are using our services via WEB, we collect information through our cookies and by logging your activity.
 If you have provided us with other personal data, we can automatically associate that information with the data from your account and can identify you using several devices on which you log in, in order for us to ensure the same navigation experience no matter the browser or the device.